mickymacirl/CI-P4-ICSB/README.md

 ### Milestone 2 - Stand Alone Pages Setup

-#### 2.1 As a developer, I must implement a 404 error page to alert users when they try to access a page that doesn't exist
+#### 2.1 As a developer, I must implement a 404-error page to alert users when they try to access a page that doesn't exist

 >*[Issue 5 GitHub Project](https://github.com/mickymacirl/CI-P4-ICSB/issues/5)* for information.